 Q: Everyone says that in the near future lots of Episcopalians, including some of their clergy, are going to become Catholics.
 I’ve read some comments in the papers by members of their clergy who want to become Catholic priests.
 I guess that means that the Catholic Church doesn’t recognize them as valid priests already, right?
-I’m just wondering because over the years I have met one or two pastors of Episcopal parishes, and they seemed to always refer to themselves as “priests.”
+I’m just wondering because over the years I have met one or two pastors of Episcopal and Anglican parishes, and they seemed to always refer to themselves as “priests.”
 So I’m confused about their status in the eyes of the Catholic Church. –Jon

 A: This is certainly a very timely question, since a number of former Anglican clergy who had entered the Catholic Church were just ordained Catholic priests in London on January 15.

 The official position of the Catholic Church, as enunciated by the Vatican, is that ordination to the priesthood according to the Anglican/Episcopalian rite is invalid.
 On the surface, that simple statement would seem to answer at least the first part of Jon’s question—but this issue is so complicated, and its history is so fascinating, that the rationale lying behind the Catholic Church’s position merits a closer look.
 When we have a basic understanding of the events surrounding the formation of the Anglican hierarchy in the 16th century, it is much easier to appreciate why analyzing the current situation is trickier than one might think.

 The first issues that we need to address are these: can a non-Catholic administer a sacrament that is valid in the eyes of the Catholic Church? and at the same time, can a non-Catholic receive a sacrament that is likewise valid in the eyes of the Catholic Church?